LIN3S/WPFoundation/README.md

 ```

 ### Mailer
 `Mailer` class configures the way that emails are sent using `wp_mail()`.
-After v1.6.0 a `LocalMailer` strategy was
+You should configure the mailer parameters
-implemented as an alternative.
-Make sure you don´t use them together.
+editing the WordPress config file.
+Default parameters are given for the localhost smtp delivery.

 You can define your own custom mailer that implements `MailInterface` and uses `wp_mail()` configuration selected
 creating an instance of one of the two strategies above.